AIIA WA Committee

 Ms Grainne O’Connell

-Gráinne joined the AIIA in 2007, while studying a Bachelor of Arts in Philosophy and Japanese at UWA.
+Gráinne joined the AIIA WA in 2007, while studying a Bachelor of Arts in Philosophy and Japanese at UWA.

 Ms Nancye Miles-Tweedie